top of page

 Green Maynard is a volunteer-led 501(c)(4) nonprofit committed to raising awareness about the climate crisis and advocating for sustainable policies.
 If you would like to help support our work, please donate!

 Green Maynard has partnered with Energy Sage, a nationally recognized independent consultant that can help homeowners find the best solar and heat pump solutions.
 It offers educational resources, calculators, and marketplaces to help you learn about and shop for solar and heat pumps.
-These services are completely free and 100% online.
+These services are completely free and 100 percent online.

 Per our partnership with EnergySage, consumers who sign up through Green Maynard and complete the installation process with an EnergySage rooftop solar installer will receive $200, or $75 when subscribing to a community solar farm on EnergySage.
 Homeowners who select an EnergySage heat pump installer will receive $100.
 (Green Maynard does not receive revenue through this partnership.)